se-edu/se-book/testCaseDesign/equivalencePartitions/what/text.md

 </div>
 </box>

 It is inefficient and impractical to test this method for all integer values `[-MIN_INT to MAX_INT]`.
 Fortunately, there is no need to test all possible input values.
-For example, if the input value `233` failed to produce the correct result, the input `234` is likely to fail too; there is no need to test both.
+For example, if the input value `233` fails to produce the correct result, the input `234` is likely to fail too; there is no need to test both.

 In general, **most SUTs do not treat each input in a unique way.
 Instead, they process all possible inputs in a small number of distinct ways.** That means a range of inputs is treated the same way inside the SUT.
 **_Equivalence partitioning (EP)_ is a test case design technique that uses the above observation to improve the E&E of testing.**